BuddyForms/BuddyForms/readme.txt

 ---
-##Your Data Protection is Our Priority: Buddyform provides a Full GDPR compliant Wordpress Form Builder.
+###Your Data Protection is Our Priority
+Buddyform is Full GDPR compliant Wordpress Form Builder.

-* You get Privacy by Design: With Buddyform, you are the boss of your data and we’ve made it our major priority that you store data on your own server.
+####You get Privacy by Design
+With Buddyform, you are the boss of your data and we’ve made it our major priority that you store data on your own server fully WordPress compilant.

 ---
-##Easy to navigate and User-friendly interface.
+####Easy to navigate and User-friendly interface.
 * Easily embed forms anywhere on your website with just shortcodes by blocks or code.
 * Create registration funnels and ask to create a password after clicking on the activation link.
 * Create forms for any kind of user generated content.